 Mick meanwhile had kept in contact with Josh Zieman from our original management team Side One.

 They decided there was enough going on to get the original band back together, so he set the wheels in motion, at the same time the masters were returned to Robbie who managed to secure a release of Soundtrack with Darla records and Stop Start finally came out on CD on Wounded Bird I was asked to rejoin along with Gary, Robbie and Mick, Richard has a few problems which I won’t go into now.
 It was agreed that Robbie’s songwriting partner of the last ten years, the other Steve Walker should be invited also, he’s a great guitarist and has added an extra dimension to our sound also he’s probably played the songs as much if not more than the rest of us.
 Ric Chandler joined us on drums.
-Rehearsals began, we did two short U.S. tours in 2010 and are currently putting together more dates for 2011, 2012, and 2013!
+Rehearsals began, we did two short U.S. tours in 2010 and are currently putting together more dates for 2016!
 We are back.
 Watch this space.